-Students must register for the sections of PYCL 0511 and PYCL 0635 that correspond with the dates and location of their selected residency weekend.
+Candidates must register for the sections of PYCL 0511 and PYCL 0635 that correspond with the dates and location of their selected residency weekend.
 Please refer to the Academic Calendar for Residential Institute dates and locations.
 Transferring sections after the Drop/Add deadline will not be permitted.
-Students will be unable to receive a passing grade in the course without Residential Institute attendance.
-Transportation and accommodations will be the student's expense.
-Students from other concentrations and formats will not be permitted to register for the designated Residential Institute sections of PYCL 0511 and PYCL 0635.
+Candidates will be unable to receive a passing grade in the course without Residential Institute attendance.
+Transportation and accommodations will be the candidate's expense.
+Candidates from other concentrations and formats will not be permitted to register for the designated Residential Institute sections of PYCL 0511 and PYCL 0635.